riqthedev/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+- React is a javascript library built by facebook that helps make user interface easier.
+For example use react hooks is faster and simpler than using vanilla javascript while also making code reusable

 1. Describe component state.

+- useState is a way we can update are variables and know the inital value of the given variable.

 1. Describe props.

+ - Props are shorthand for properties.
+Props in short are objects/arrays of information that can be passed DOWN to other components.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+ - A side effect is anything that affects something outside the scope of the function being executed.
+To sync effects we pass dependency array as the second arg, the effect will fire after every change.